Margaret Robinson

-Margaret Scott Robinson (born 1951) FRS FMedSci is a British molecular cell biologist, a professor and researcher in the Cambridge Institute for Medical Research, at the University of Cambridge.
+Margaret Scott Robinson (born 1951) is a British molecular cell biologist, a professor and researcher in the Cambridge Institute for Medical Research, at the University of Cambridge.

 Education

-Robinson received her Bachelor of Arts degree in Biology from Smith College in Massachusetts.
+Robinson received her Bachelor of Arts degree in biology from Smith College in Massachusetts.
 She completed her PhD at Harvard University supervised by David Albertini and also Barbara Pearse.
 In 2003 she was appointed Professor of Molecular Cell Biology at the Cambridge Institute for Medical Research and is conducting research on coated vesicle proteins.

 Margaret Robinson was first exposed about science early in her life from reading about Marie Curie.
 While enrolled at Smith College, she planned on being an English or theater major.
 However, due to university requirements, Margaret had to complete an introductory biology course.
 In that course, Jeanne Powell gave a lecture on cells and showed her students electron micrographs.
 This is when Margaret really became interested in cellular biology; the complexity of cells intrigued her.

 After receiving her undergraduate degree, Robinson took a year off and ended up at Harvard Medical School.

 Robinson eventually joined a new lab and was able to conduct research on anything she liked.
 Due to her inexperience, her research did not go as planned and was nearly kicked out of graduate school.
 Robinson had to stop working on her interest in coated vesicles and work on something closer to what the lab was researching.